 Both drivers and pedestrians need to be careful and proceed through parking lots with caution.
 Drivers need to look carefully before backing up and yield to pedestrians, and pedestrians need to pay attention to moving vehicles while walking through the parking lot.

-If you have been injured in a parking lot pedestrian accident, please call the Law Offices of Shane Smith at 770-HURT-999 to talk with an Atlanta accident attorney in a free case consultation today.
+If you have been injured in a parking lot pedestrian accident, please call Shane Smith Law at 770-HURT-999 to talk with an Atlanta accident attorney in a free case consultation today.